 Teams We Support

 Team 2974 heavily supports a few local FIRST teams.
 They include FTC team 4631, The Afterburners; FTC team 4327, East Cobb Robotics; FLL team 18529, The Robotics Queens; and FRC team, 4910 East Cobb Robotics.
-We support a lot more teams in Georgia through our Destination Einstein program (click on the Destination Einstein tab for information).
+We support a lot more teams in Georgia through our Destination Engineering program.
 We provide support in many different ways for the teams listed above.
 If a team is having trouble with their robot, or need a place to practice, our facility, tools, and aid are at their disposal.

 - We have run, hosted, or participated in more than 17 camps and over 200 outreach events in the last five years which include: